 I have put together this 8 Day Switzerland Itinerary based on my trip around the country by train using the all-in-one Swiss Travel Pass which includes the majority of trains, buses, and boats throughout the whole of Switzerland.

-Once you have purchased the Swiss Travel Pass online, you’ll receive an email with your tickets that you will have to print and keep with you at all times.
+Once you have purchased the Swiss Travel Pass, you’ll receive an email with your tickets that you will have to print and keep with you at all times.

 I also recommend downloading the SBB Mobile app from the App Store.
 You can use this app to check all train, bus, and boat timetables in Switzerland when you’re on the move.

 The best time to visit Switzerland depends on what you plan to do.
 I personally prefer the spring and summer months in Switzerland (April – September) when temperatures are warm and the landscapes are vividly green.

 However, visiting Switzerland in winter (December – March) is absolutely magical because the landscapes are completely covered in glistening white snow.
 Visiting Switzerland in winter means you have to opportunity to go skiing in the Swiss Alps.

 THINGS TO KNOW BEFORE YOU GO